wely/DevCamp/HOL/java/01-developer-environment/README.md

 ### Exercise 8: View the resources you created

 Going back to the list of resources in the resource group, we'll go through the list of each resource, with a description.
-Feel free to click on the resource and view it's detail blade.
+Feel free to click on the resource and view its detail blade.

 ![image](./media/2016-10-19_17-13-01.png)